 The 32-year-old only re-joined the Italian side last summer after a four-year spell at Real Madrid but has endured an unsuccessful campaign back in Serie A.

-Kaka recently admitted he would like to play in America if things did not work out in Italy, stating the need to discuss his options with the Milan hierarchy.
+Kaka recently admitted he would like to play in MLS if things did not work out at Milan.

 "I want to see what his ideas are and what the club’s ideas are.
 If it turns out I need to move, I will choose the MLS."

-Should he finalise his transfer to Orlando City, Kaka would become the second big name to go to America this summer following David Villa's move to New York City from La Liga champions Atletico Madrid.
+Should Kaka finalize his transfer to Orlando City, he would become the second big name to go to MLS this year following David Villa's move to New York City from Spanish champion Atletico Madrid.